 Pick up your handset.
 Your set automatically goes into Silent Monitor mode and you hear the conversation in progress.
-HELP disappears from your display, but the Extension number and name (if programmed) remains displayed.
+REQUESTING HELP disappears from your display, but the Extension number, I.D. number, and name (if programmed) remain.
+Also displayed is the Conference Softkey.